 The National Catholic Educational Association (NCEA) is the largest private professional education association in the world.
-Founded in 1904, the association represents 200,000 Catholic educators serving 7.6 million students enrolled in elementary and secondary schools throughout the United States.
+Founded in 1904, the association represents more than 150,000 Catholic school educators serving nearly 2 million students enrolled in elementary and secondary schools throughout the United States.
 As a professional membership organization, NCEA assists its members to fulfill the teaching mission of the Church and to lead, learn and proclaim the good news of Catholic school education.

 The association conducts extensive research and publishes a variety of reports and handbooks and collects annual statistics on teachers and students in Catholic schools.
-NCEA Notes and an award-winning journal, Momentum, are among the association's many periodic publications.
+NCEATalk and an award-winning journal, Momentum, are among the association's publications.

-Government relations is a key undertaking of the association, and the NCEA president and departmental leaders work closely with colleagues at the United States Catholic Conference to promote member interest at the U.S. Department of Education, the National Governors Association and the legislative and executive branches of government.
+Government relations is a key undertaking of the association, and the NCEA president and departmental leaders work closely with colleagues at the United States Conference of Catholic Bishops (USCCB) to promote member interest at the U.S. Department of Education, the National Governors Association and the legislative and executive branches of government.